Spinach Artichoke Dip

 1 teaspoon minced garlic

-1 5 oz can PET milk or evaporated milk
+1 (5-ounce) can PET milk or evaporated milk

-Seasoning to taste with Sea Salt, White Pepper, and Tony’s Creole Seasoning
+Seasoning to taste with salt, white pepper, and Tony’s Creole Seasoning

 Next, with one tablespoon butter, sauté the Cajun Trinity until translucent.
 Add minced garlic toward the end.